What is vitamin D deficiency?

 Diagnosis and Tests

-Your doctor can order a blood test to measure your levels of vitamin D. There are two types of tests that might be ordered, but the most common is the 25-hydroxyvitamin D, known as 25(OH)D for short.
-For the blood test, a technician will use a needle to take blood from a vein.
-You do not need to fast or otherwise prepare for this type of test.
+Your provider can order a blood test to measure your levels of vitamin D. There are two types of tests that they might order, but the most common is the 25-hydroxyvitamin D, known as 25(OH)D for short.

 Management and Treatment